at-import/Sassy-math/readme.md

 Sassy Math is an attempt to build advanced mathematical calculations into a Sass tool.
 This can be useful in mathematically structured layouts, creating complex CSS animations, or whatever else you might need these calculators for.

+## Compass extension

+There is a Compass extension that leverages the existing [trig functions](http://compass-style.org/reference/compass/helpers/trig/) and expands upon them.

+#### Install:

+`sudo gem install sassy-math`

 ## Functions included:

 * `rand()` — [Chosen by fair dice roll.
 Guarenteed to be random.](http://xkcd.com/221/)